 Getting your Observability CoE off the ground requires commitment, but the goal is not to overload your team with additional meetings.
 Start small, find your rhythm, and gradually increase as the CoE begins to deliver real value.

-As the CoE progresses, staying closely connected with your executive sponsor is crucial.
-Regular communication helps maintain alignment with business priorities and keeps leadership engaged.
-Make sure to conduct quarterly reviews to showcase progress, celebrate wins, and adjust where necessary.
-These reviews should involve your sponsor to ensure that the CoE’s outputs remain relevant and impactful.
+As the CoE progresses, stay closely connected with your executive sponsor.
+This regular communication ir crucial, as it helps maintain alignment with business priorities and keeps leadership engaged.
+Make sure to:

 By now, you’ve seen just how important an Observability CoE is for your organization.
 The next step?
 Generating excitement and securing buy-in, from the executive sponsor and future CoE members.
-Use the content from this blog and the reference deck as your guide to spark that momentum.
+Use this blog and the reference deck as your guide to spark that momentum.

 Take the deck, update it with your organization’s specific context, and grab some time on your proposed sponsor’s calendar.
 Secure buy-in, form your team, and start getting those meetings on the books to set your CoE in motion.